venkataravikumaralladi/AzureMLCapstoneProject/README.md

 ### Overview
 The dataset we use for Intrusion Detection System (IDS) is NSLKDD dataset, (A Detailed Analysis of the KDD CUP 99 Data Set,” Proceedings of the 2nd IEEE Symposium on Computational Intelligence in Security and Defense Applications (2009): 53–58.) which is an improvement  to a classic network intrusion detection dataset used widely by security data science professionals.
 The original 1999 KDD Cup dataset was created for the DARPA Intrusion Detection Evaluation Program, prepared and managed by MIT Lincoln Laboratory.
 The data was collected over nine weeks and consists of raw tcpdump traffic in a local area network (LAN) that simulates the environment of a typical United States Air Force LAN.
 Some network attacks were deliberately carried out during the recording period.
+(Note: Description of data set is well described at https://www.unb.ca/cic/datasets/nsl.html)

 ### Task